100% Free Consultation (225) 412-6348

 Proving Emotional Distress for Non-Economic Damages

-To claim non-economic damages such as emotional distress, the injured party must document the ways their injuries have changed their life.
-Psychiatric evaluations, mental health testimony, and records from counselors help clarify the psychological toll.
-Journals or diaries can also capture changes in mood and outlook.
-By quantifying anxiety, depression, and loss of joy, claimants make a clear case for fair compensation.
-At Arnold & Itkin, our team works alongside leading mental health professionals to ensure every dimension is considered.
+To claim non-economic damages such as emotional distress, the injured party must document how their injuries have changed their life.
+Psychiatric evaluations, mental health testimony, and counselor records clarify the psychological toll.
+Journals can capture changes in mood and outlook over time.
+By documenting anxiety, depression, and loss of joy, claimants can build a clear case for fair compensation.
+At Arnold & Itkin, our team works alongside leading mental health professionals to make sure every dimension is documented.

-While economic damages help replace lost income and pay medical bills, non-economic damage awards let families start building a '"new normal."
-Figuring out what your life looks like in the wake of a serious accident takes more resources than we realize; fighting for your future means fighting for your ability to rebuild your life.
+While economic damages replace lost income and cover medical bills, non-economic awards give families the means to build a new normal.
+Fighting for your future means fighting for your ability to rebuild your life.

 Seek Fair Compensation with a Trial-Tested Serious Injury Lawyer in Louisiana

 Economic damages often make up the largest portion of a catastrophic injury case.
-Treatment for injuries such as spinal cord trauma may cost from $300,000 to $1 million in the first year alone, and lifetime care can reach several million dollars.
-As catastrophic injury attorneys in Baton Rouge, we are committed to helping clients throughout Louisiana maximize their financial recovery.
+Treatment for spinal cord trauma alone may cost $300,000 to $1 million in the first year, and lifetime care can reach several million dollars.
+We’re committed to helping clients throughout Louisiana pursue the financial recovery they may need.

-A successful catastrophic personal injury lawsuit may include economic damages for:
+A successful catastrophic injury lawsuit may include economic damages for:

 • Hospitalization